space-wizards/space-station-14/README.md

 If you are adding completely custom content that would go into the normal SS14 file structure in a certain spot, add that content to the `_Impstation` folder with that same file path instead.
 For example, when adding the GBsay chat command for ghost bar stuff, it would have gone in `Content.Server/Chat/Commands`.
 Instead, the `GBsay.cs` file is in `Content.Server/_Impstation/Chat/Commands`.

 The Impstation folders are located at `Content.Client/_Impstation`, `Content.Server/_Impstation`, and `Content.Shared/_Impstation`.
 The Resources folder is kind of its own beast, and has a lot of depth.
 For that reason it makes sense to have the _Impstation folder inside of the subfolder it is modifying.
 As another example, the main prototypes folder for our  custom content is located in `Resources/Prototypes/_Impstation`.
-The custom Spy vs Spy gamemode is defined in `Resources/Prototypes/_Impstation/GameRules/roundstart.yml`.This applies for recipies, clothing, everything.
+The custom Spy vs Spy gamemode is defined in `Resources/Prototypes/_Impstation/GameRules/roundstart.yml`.
+This applies for recipies, clothing, everything.

 Keeping things defined like this makes the lives of the people maintaining the server much, much easier.